viamrobotics/docs/docs/extend/modular-resources/examples/add-tflite-module.md

 ## Troubleshooting

-You can find additional assistance in the [Troubleshooting section](/appendix/troubleshooting/), and additional reference material in the [C++ SDK Documentation](https://cpp.viam.dev/).
+You can find additional reference material in the [C++ SDK Documentation](https://cpp.viam.dev/), and specific guidance on the C++ build process in the [C++ SDK repository](https://github.com/viamrobotics/viam-cpp-sdk/blob/main/BUILDING.md).

 {{< snippet "social.md" >}}